The Hard Way (Clint Black album)

 The Hard Way is the third studio album by American country music singer Clint Black.
-It was released on July 14, 1992 and he co-produced the album with James Stroud.

 It includes the Billboard Hot Country Singles & Tracks top-ten hits "We Tell Ourselves"[#2], "Burn One Down"[#4], and the number-one hit "When My Ship Comes In".
+Released on July 14, 1992, it was co-produced by Black and James Stroud.
 While not as commercially successful as his first two albums, The Hard Way was certified platinum by the RIAA.

+Musical style and composition

+The Hard Way has been described as a neotraditional country album with elements of pop compared to 1970s singer-songwriters such as Jimmy Buffett, James Taylor, and Dan Fogelberg.